pseudoregalia-modding/attire-ui-overhaul/README.md

 <h2>WeaponMesh DataTable & TestActor Plugin</h2>

-The Plugin, which can be found [Here](https://www.nexusmods.com/pseudoregalia/mods/8?tab=files&file_id=151), lets weapon modelers visualize the changes made to the weapons transform for custom weapons that don't conform to the Dream Breaker's tonfa design.
+The Plugin, which can be found [Here](https://www.nexusmods.com/pseudoregalia/mods/8) under `WeaponMesh DataTable and TestActor` in Misc, lets weapon modelers visualize the changes made to the weapons transform for custom weapons that don't conform to the Dream Breaker's tonfa design.

 <h3>Installing the plugin</h3>